 - Title Slide

-The following resources can be sourced for more in depth information on validating business models and the lean start-up process (show images of books for link):
+The following resources can be sourced for more in depth information on validating business models and the lean start-up process:

 - Why the Lean Start-Up Changes Everything – Harvard Business Review